luszczynski/3scale-swagger-converter/README.md

 # 3Scale Swagger Converter

-When you want to use a Swagger file on 3Scale, you need to adjust some internal parameters of your swagger in order to work seamlessly.
-This Quarkus project help you to do that.
+When you want to use a Swagger (OpenAPI) file on 3Scale, you need to adjust some internal parameters of your swagger in order to work seamlessly with this API platform.
+This Quarkus project helps you to do that.
 It basically:

 * Make sure you have only https as the scheme
 * Change the `host` field to the 3scale gateway